Bradders81/team-11/README.md

 * Upon character crash, the game stops and creates a modal to signal a loss.
 * As the character runs, the game improves the user's score.

+## Features to Add
+* The website would be more functional with a leaderboard that can change dynamically and remain on the homepage.
+This requires some back-end work.
+*
+*